 And now I stand on this 10-year mark knowing full well that I was forever changed by God in this journey, simply because I kept finding the courage to show up and to allow this space to evolve and grow as it should.

 More so, because I learned to (albeit reluctantly) acknowledge the seasons and honor the process.

-Chasing dreams is the intentional pursuit for those big, audacious, creative dreams that God has placed in our hearts, but often the chase looks more like planting and growing a tree than running and winning a race.
+Chasing dreams is the intentional pursuit of the big, audacious dreams that God has placed in our hearts.
+And more often than not, the chase looks more like planting and growing a tree than running and winning a race.

 It means being willing to take both the big leaps of faith as well as the small and unseen everyday steps.

 It means going through seasons of both hustling and healing, of both stretching and slowing down.